Polymer/polymer/PRIMER.md

 </script>
 ```

-Due to the synchronous nature of bindings in 0.8, code such as the following will result in `<my-child>.disabled` being set twice (and any side-effects of that property changing to potentially occur twice:
+Due to the synchronous nature of bindings in 0.8, code such as the following will result in `<my-child>.disabled` being set twice (and any side-effects of that property changing to potentially occur twice):

 ```js
 myParent.isManager = false;